JasonEricZhan/Algorithms/flattest_lowest_hillclimbing/README.md

 Output:

-lowest cost and the path represent by coordinate
+lowest cost and the path represent by coordinates